 Serfdom was a somewhat lighter form of bondage than traditional slavery, yet still very inhumane and exploitative.
 It was not chosen for moral reasons by Christians in Europe.
 This model was used because of the period’s social and economic system: feudalism.
 In this age of European history dominated by the Church, human bondage existed on a massive scale.
 Encyclopedia Britannica explains: “As serfs, they could not marry, change occupations, or move without the permission of their lords, to whom they were required to give a major portion of their harvest.
 The development of centralized political power, the labour shortage caused by the Black Death, and endemic peasant uprisings in the 14th and 15th centuries led to the gradual emancipation of serfs in western Europe.”
 So, it was not Christ-centered spiritual reform that ended serfdom for the western side of the continent.
 In the east, the Russian Empire inhabited by Orthodox Christians would not end serfdom until 1861, and this was against massive local resistance from the aristocracy and general public.
 It only passed into law because Tsar Alexander II put forth strenuous efforts to make the process happen.
 Encyclopedia.com notes that the “majority felt that the serfs, who were seen as barbaric, would be unable to become citizens of Russia and so could not be freed from the control of the nobles.”
 Russia’s abolition of serfdom can also be dated to 1906, depending on how it is defined.
 Historian Richard Hellie’s chapter titled “Russian Slavery and Serfdom, 1450–1804” in The Cambridge World History of Slavery, Volume 3, comments: “Slavery…was an ancient institution in Russia and effectively was abolished in the 1720s.
 Serfdom, which began in 1450, evolved into near-slavery in the eighteenth century and was finally abolished in 1906.
 Serfdom in its Russian variant could not have existed without the precedent and presence of slavery.”
 Britannica remarks: “Serfs were often harshly treated and had little legal redress against the actions of their lords.
 A serf could become a freedman only through manumission, enfranchisement, or escape.”

-Beginning in early Christianity, there were leaders every few centuries that voiced concern over slavery or said that it was wrong or harsh, such as Gregory of Nyssa (c.
+Beginning in early Christianity, in very rare instances there were unusual leaders every few centuries that voiced concern over slavery or said that it was wrong or harsh, such as Gregory of Nyssa (c.
 335-394).
 Church father Ambrose of Milan (339-397) stated that, as a charitable religious act, Christians should be diligent in ransoming slaves that are fellow believers, but not the infidels (Muslims) or pagan barbarians.
+It must be firmly emphasized, however, that critics of slavery as a moral practice or economic system were extremely uncommon among Christian leaders and laypersons until the late 1700s or early 1800s.

 In 1975, Roman Catholic historian John Francis Maxwell wrote Slavery and the Catholic Church: The history of Catholic teaching concerning the moral legitimacy of the institution of slavery.
 He explained that for over 1400 years, until the Second Vatican Council (1962-1965), Roman Catholic popes, bishops, and moral philosophers authored or approved rigorous justifications for the existence and practice of slavery.
 He clarified exactly what concerned him enough to take on research for the book: “Since the early beginnings (in the eighteenth century) of the modern anti-slavery movement, a few Catholic historians have done their best to whitewash the past history of this common teaching of the Popes, Councils, Church Fathers, Bishops, canonists and moralists on slavery.
 They have done so with the well-intentioned motive of defending the good name of the Catholic Church….In the absence of any official commission of inquiry into the disaster of the common Catholic teaching on slavery one can only hope that at some future time the whole question will be sub judice; but meanwhile one may try to make a private investigation.” (pages 10-11)